Blog Start in Simple Steps

 Here’s how we started our blog, step by step, followed by an instructional video, as well as additional rationale and insights:

-- Modify Your Blog.
 Once we had our domain, hosting, WordPress, and theme, we spent a lot of time tweaking the theme to get the look and feel we wanted (i.e., making our vision a reality).
 Then we spent even more time tinkering with the theme and arguing about it and tweaking it some more.
 Once we had created our blog, we set up a free Feedburner account so people could subscribe to our site via email and RSS subscriptions.
 And then we established a free Google Analytics account to track our stats.
 Feedburner and Google Analytics were both easy to sign up for, and we still use both today.

-- Plugins.
 We use only a few plugins on our site: “Google Analytics for WordPress” and really simple Facebook and Twitter share-button plugins (since human beings are intrinsically wired to share value, it’s important to make your posts easy to share with others).
 They take just a few seconds (literally a few seconds, it’s just a click of a button) to install once you’ve started your blog.
 And if you really want to play around with some cool plugins, check out WPBeginner’s Best WordPress Plugins.

-Blog Start: Reasons for do it.
+Reasons for doing it.

-Blog Start: Reasons for not do it.
+Reasons for not doing it

 So now you have 15 reasons why you should start a blog, and we’ve shown you how to create a blog, step-by-step, based on our personal experience.
-But after giving you those detailed instructions, which could save you the hundreds of hours of wasted time, we also want to give you some good reasons why you should not start a blog.
+But after giving you those detailed instructions, which could save you hundreds of hours of wasted time, we also want to give you some good reasons why you should not start a blog.
 (Keep in mind that these reasons are just our opinions, and we do not pretend to offer them up as some sort of collection of empirical blogging maxims.)

-- Money.
 You should not start a blog to make money.
 We need to get that out of the way first.
 If your primary objective is to replace your full-time income from blogging, forget about it.
 It doesn’t work that way.
 Do you think that Jimi Hendrix picked up his first guitar so he could “supplement his income”?
 No, he didn’t.
 Rather, he did it for the love of it, for the joy and fulfillment he received, and the income came thereafter, much later actually.

-- Notoriety.
 Don’t plan on getting “Internet famous” right away.
 Not every site grows as fast as ours did, but that’s totally OK.
 The truth is that we kind of got lucky.
 We got a great domain name, we cobbled together a logo and site design that people really liked, we write fairly well, and our content connects with people in a unique way.
 We didn’t start this site to become “famous” though.
 That’d be ridiculous.
-Our notoriety and quick rise to “fame” came as a surprise to us, and was a result of a little luck and a lot of hard, passionate work.
+Our notoriety and quick rise to “fame” came as a surprise to us, and as a result of a little luck and a lot of hard, passionate work.

-- Traffic.
 Not all traffic is good traffic (as we explained here), so don’t worry about getting thousands of readers right away.

 The funny thing is that all these things can happen.
 You could make a full-time income from building a blog.
 We do it, But if these are the sole reasons why you start blogging, you’ll be miserable, because it will seem like a job, and if it feels like a job you won’t be passionate about it, and so you’ll either (a) hate it, (b) fall flat on your face, or (c) hate it and fall flat on your face.